Exclosure/picamera2/README.md

 ## Bugs/Contributing

-Open an issue discuss your bug or feature.
+Open an issue/PR to discuss your bug or feature.
 Once a course of action has been identified, open a PR, discuss the changes.
-Our goals are performance, reliability, brevity, and maintainability.

 Feature creep is not of interest, but we would be happy to help you build your more complicated project on top of this.